Can I Get a Mortgage for 5 or 6 Times My Salary?

 That’s why your lender (or your mortgage broker) now asks about all your regular financial commitments:

-Lenders now need to be confident you can afford this additional mortgage commitment now and in the future when the mortgage interest rate might have substantially increased.
+Lenders need to be confident you can afford the mortgage commitment, both now and in the future.

 Are You Struggling to Get a Mortgage as a First-time Buyer?